Letter from North Dakota: The Oil Party Rocks On

 That confidence reveals itself in a number of ways.

-In the industry, Schlumberger NV, the world's largest oilfield service provider, is inking a two-year lease for 45 Williston apartments.
-The company, which drills and hydraulically fractures wells for Statoil and others, opted against a back-out clause for this latest employee housing deal, agreeing to pay the full lease even if it pares down its North Dakota workforce.(Each apartment's cost?
+In the industry, Schlumberger NV (SLB.N), the world's largest oilfield service provider, is inking a two-year lease for 45 Williston apartments.
+The company, which drills and hydraulically fractures wells for Statoil (STL.OL) and others, opted against a back-out clause for this latest employee housing deal, agreeing to pay the full lease even if it pares down its North Dakota workforce.(Each apartment's cost?
 More than $2,000 per month.)

-Continental Resources Inc, the state's largest oil producer, decided earlier this month to stop hedging the price of oil, a surprising bet that the sharp decline in crude oil prices will reverse course.
+Continental Resources Inc (CLR.N), the state's largest oil producer, decided earlier this month to stop hedging the price of oil, a surprising bet that the sharp decline in crude oil prices will reverse course.

 As for development, Williston is slathered in cocoa-colored dirt from dozens of construction projects.
 City officials plan to spend $1.04 billion through 2020 on a new airport, high school, roads and water-treatment plants.
-Menards, a Midwest rival to Home Depot Inc, is building a mega-hardware store.
+Menards, a Midwest rival to Home Depot Inc (HD.N), is building a mega-hardware store.

 Consumer spending?
 No evidence of any cutting-back.